gsoosk/TelegramSpotifyDownloader/README.md

 # TelegramSpotifyDownloader

 ## What is it?
 This is a simple bot to download songs from YouTube in an MP3 format by using Spotify's HTTP link.
-This bot uses [spotdl](https://github.com/ritiek/spotify-downloader) to do that!

 <img src="https://github.com/gsoosk/TelegramSpotifyDownloader/blob/master/demo.png" width="450" />